Thursday, December 4, 2025

 Two stocks (29%) are showing as cheap by historical median dividend yield.
 They are Bank of Nova Scotia (TSX-BNS, NYSE-BNS), and Toronto Dominion Bank (TSX-TD, NYSE-TD).
 There is no change from last month.

-Six stocks (43%) are showing as cheap by the historical median dividend yield.
-These stocks are Atrium Mortgage Investment Corp (TSX-AI, OTC-AMIVF), EQB Inc (TSX-EQB, OTC-EQGPF), Goeasy Ltd (TSX-GSY, OTC-EHMEF), Guardian Capital Group (TSX-GCG.A, OTC-GCAAF), IGM Financial (TSX-IGM, OTC-IGIFF), and Power Corp (TSX-POW, OTC-PWCDF).
+Five stocks (43%) are showing as cheap by the historical median dividend yield.
+These stocks are Atrium Mortgage Investment Corp (TSX-AI, OTC-AMIVF), EQB Inc (TSX-EQB, OTC-EQGPF), Goeasy Ltd (TSX-GSY, OTC-EHMEF), Guardian Capital Group (TSX-GCG.A, OTC-GCAAF), and Power Corp (TSX-POW, OTC-PWCDF).
 There is no change from last month.

 I follow 5 Insurance stocks.
 None of these stocks (0%) is showing as cheap by the historically high dividend yield.
 There is no change from last month.

-Three stocks (60%) are showing as cheap by historical median dividend yield.
-These stocks are Great-West Lifeco Inc. (TSX-GWO, OTC-GWLIF), Manulife Financial Corp (TSX-MFC, NYSE-MFC), and Sun Life Financial (TSX-SLF, NYSE-SLF).
-There is no change from last month.
+Two stocks (40%) are showing as cheap by historical median dividend yield.
+These stocks are Manulife Financial Corp (TSX-MFC, NYSE-MFC), and Sun Life Financial (TSX-SLF, NYSE-SLF).
+Great-West Lifeco Inc. (TSX-GWO, OTC-GWLIF) has been removed from this list.

-I follow 33 Industrial stocks.
 Because I have so many and Industrial, I have divided my Industrial stocks into 4 separate categories under Industrial.
-They are Construction (7), Industrial (3), Manufacturing (5) and (Business) Services (18).
+They are Construction (7), Industrial (3), Manufacturing (5) and (Business) Services (17).

 I have 7 Construction stocks.
 No stock (0%) is showing as cheap by the historically high dividend yield.
 There is no change from last month.

-One stock (14%) is showing as cheap by historical median dividend yield.
-It is Aecon Group Inc (TSX-ARE, OTC-AEGXF).
+No stock (0%) is showing as cheap by historical median dividend yield.
 There is no change from last month.

 I have 3 stocks left with the sub-index of Industrial.
 None of these stocks (0%) are showing as cheap by the historically high dividend yield.
 There is no change from last month.

 No stock (0%) is showing as cheap by historical median dividend yield.
-Finning International Inc. (TSX-FTT, OTC-FINGF) has been removed from this list.
+There is no change from last month.

 I have 5 Manufacturing stocks.
 None of these stocks (0%) are showing as cheap by the historically high dividend yield.
 There is no change from last month.